Owen Matthews

 Owen Matthews (born December 1971) is a British writer, historian and journalist.
 His first book, Stalin's Children, was shortlisted for the 2008 Guardian First Book Award, the Orwell Prize for political writing, and France's Prix Médicis Etranger.
 His books have been translated into 28 languages.
 He is a former Moscow and Istanbul Bureau Chief for Newsweek.

 Biography

 Owen Matthews was born in London in 1971.
-He is half-Russian and he speaks the language as a native speaker.
-He was educated at Westminster School and studied Modern History at Christ Church, Oxford.
+His father was Mervyn Matthews, a British expert on Soviet society.
+His mother Lyudmila Bibikova was born in Kharkiv, Soviet Ukraine, and he speaks Russian as a native speaker.
+Matthews's maternal grandfather, Boris Bibikov, was a Communist Party supporter.

+Matthews studied Modern History at Oxford University.

+Collected media

 Journalism

-During the Bosnian War, Matthews worked as a foreign correspondent in Budapest, Sarajevo and Belgrade.
-From 1995–7 he worked as a reporter on The Moscow Times.
+During the Bosnian War, Matthews worked as a freelance foreign correspondent in Budapest, Sarajevo and Belgrade.
+From 1995 to 1997 he worked as a city and features reporter on The Moscow Times.
 In 1997 he joined Newsweek Magazine's Moscow Bureau as a correspondent, covering the Second Chechen War.
 In 2001 he moved to Turkey, reporting from Turkey, the Caucasus, Syria and Iran, and also covering the invasions of Afghanistan and then Iraq.
-From 2006 to 2012 he was Newsweek's Moscow Bureau Chief; he is now a Contributing Editor at the magazine.
+From 2006 to 2012 he was Newsweek's Moscow Bureau Chief; and until 2019 was a Contributing Editor at the magazine.
 In 2014 he reported for Newsweek on the conflict in Eastern Ukraine.
+He is currently a contributing writer for The Spectator Magazine.